Protocols in multi-service networks

 - describe the main functions of the principal protocols in the TCP/IP architecture.

-- Protocols in multi-service networks2
+1.2 Protocols in multi-service networks: introduction